JadeHendry/CyberTraining/VM_Setup/02_VirtualBox_Static_Network.md

 ![Expert](img/ub05.png)

-Congradulations!
+Congratulations!
 You have properly setup a virtual network!